 TOOLCHAIN_TARGET_TASK_append = " kernel-devsrc"

 Note: In earlier build system configurations, the deploy directory was here: 'oe-core/build/out-glibc/deploy/sdk/'.
 Note: There are a number of recipes (meta-toolchain-xxx.bb) which are alternative ways to build an SDK.
 Among them meta-toolchain.bb, meta-toolchain-qte, and meta-toolchain-qt5 targeting use on command line, Qt4e, and Qt5 targets.
 They can be built as follows: 'bitbake meta-toolchain-xxx'.
 Note that these SDKs do not necessarily include all libraries and headers for the packages deployed in your image nor are all libraries for which the SDK does contain stuff necessarily installed in your image.
-Note: The SDK filename does not change when you build for a different image_name or a different machine leading to errors like this: 'The recipe meta-toolchain-qt5 is trying to install files into a shared area when those files already exist. ...'
+Note: In earlier build system configurations, the SDK filename didn't change when you built for a different image_name or a different machine leading to errors like this: 'The recipe meta-toolchain-qt5 is trying to install files into a shared area when those files already exist. ...'
 Delete the existing file from an earlier run and restart bitbake to get around the issue.

 Execute the generated SDK script file to initiate installation: